JoshDoody/fsn/book.md

 Some people will be happy reading the book for free online, and others are happy to pay for their own copy of the [Book Bundle](/get-started/).

-And for Senior Software Engineers and Engineering Managers considering [expert salary negotiation coaching](/coach/) this is a great way to show them that I know what I'm talking about.
+And for High Earners considering [expert salary negotiation coaching](/coach/) this is a great way to show them that I know what I'm talking about.

 My book is the *foundation* for everything else I offer, and those other things are very valuable.